onropepro/OnRope.pro/server/help-content/modules/resident-portal.md

 1. Go to the **Profile** tab
 2. In the **Vendor Connection** section, click **Switch**
-3. Enter the new vendor's 10-character code
+3. A dialog will appear - enter the new vendor's 10-character code
-4. Click **Link Account**
+4. Click **Link Account** to confirm

 Your account remains active - you're just connecting to a different service company.
+Your previous feedback history stays with the old vendor.

 ### Unlinking from a Vendor